bthornton191/adams_vscode/README.md

 > You may need to manually activate the extension using `msc_adams.activate` for these features to work
 > ![adams python autocomplete](https://github.com/bthornton191/adams_vscode/raw/HEAD/doc/adams_python_autocomplete.gif)

-## Support for debugging python scripts in Adams View
+## Debugging python scripts in Adams View
 You can debug python scripts in Adams View using the [Python Extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python).
 This extension provides a convenient button to attach the debugger to an existing Adams View process.

 > [!NOTE] Python Debugging in Adams Car